inspire-eu-validation/view-service/A.34.IR46.style.node.md

 # A.34.IR46.style.node

 **Purpose**: Style shall be mapped to the wms:Style element.
-The humanreadable name shall be mapped to the wms:Title element and the Unique Identifier shall be mapped to the wms:Name element.
+The human readable name shall be mapped to the wms:Title element and the Unique Identifier shall be mapped to the wms:Name element.

 **Prerequisites**